CocoaCaa/sar-leaderboard-ocr-web/README.md

 # sar-leaderboard-ocr-web

-> Use OCR convert Super Animal Royale private match screenshot to number data
+> Uses OCR to convert Super Animal Royale private match screenshot to numeric data

 ## Usage

 Go to https://sar-leaderboard-ocr.bananpe.win/

-## How it is work?
+## How does it work?

-It will turn the screenshots into 64 image rows, apply a negative (inverse colour), threshold and scale up to make the text more clean and black text with white background.
-Then masked the player name (since some name are so cool, it diffcult to do OCR).
-And finally, it will output the rank, player in-match ID and kills.
-You could use those data with the in-game `/getplayers` command (Only match Host could use) to match the player names with those data.
-Every process is **no need** require server-side and run in your browser only.
+It turns screenshots into 64 image rows, applies a negative (inverse colour), a threshold and a scale up to make the text cleaner and adds a white background to text in black.
+It then masks the player's name (since some names are so cool, it is diffcult to run OCR).
+Finally, it will output the ranking, player's in-match ID and kills.
+You could use those data by the in-game command `/getplayers` (Only available to Match Host) to match player names with the data.
+Server-side process **is not** required, it runs on your browser only.

 ## Accuracy

-The output data tested could up to **100%** accurate in resolution _1:1 1920x1080 size without application bar_ (and that is the **screenshot requirement**).
-But there could still have some reason to make the result incorrect, recommend doubling check the data one-by-one after converted.
+The output data is tested to **100%** accuracy in resolution _1:1 1920x1080 size without application bar_ (which is the **screenshot requirement**).
+However, there could still be some factors for potentional inaccuracy, double checking the data after conversion is recommended.

 ## Disclaimer

-[Super Animal Royale](https://animalroyale.com/) is copyright [Pixile](https://pixilestudios.com/), Inc and is not affiliated with this project and site.
+[Super Animal Royale](https://animalroyale.com/) is copyrighted by [Pixile](https://pixilestudios.com/), Inc and has no affiliation with this project and site.